+The infrastructure put in place around a workflow is called a workflow management system.
 At the outset we mentioned that automation is no cure for defective workflows.
 Once you have spent the time moving through the planning phases described above, however, you can identify areas where automation can make your workflows more efficient.

 Knowing where to focus your automation efforts is half of the battle.
-If your organization has no prior experience with digitalization, start small with the most basic and repetitive of tasks.
+If your organization has no prior experience with digitization, start small with the most basic and repetitive of tasks.
 These are tasks that do not involve human-level decision-making.
 If you are still not sure where to begin, consider working with a partner that offers a simple to use end-to-end workflow automation platform.

 The reasons why successful organizations automate workflows is not just to save time and money.
 While saving time and money through efficiency are certainly huge benefits, the automation of essential aspects of your workflows make it less likely that you will experience costly delays and breakdowns.